aslamm29/EmployeeTracker/README.md

 Step 2: Integrated react table library into to capture the details from the api Step 3: Plugged in redux to store the data and accessing the details with ease of access to add/delete entries of data in the next steps
-Step 4: Installed the redux form library to enable creating and deleting employees in the next steps
+Step 4: Installed the redux form library to enable creating and deleting employees in the next steps Step 5: Installed the react router library to handle navigation betwwen pages on click of a button Step 6: Using material UI components to create a button to navigate to a form for creating new employee details